proofit404/dependencies/docs/why.md

 ## Inheritance

-Let's rewrite our functions in the single class so we can alter logic in the subclasses.
+Let's rewrite our functions into a class which we can subclass for different purposes.

 ```pycon